HoGentTIN/infra-labs/report/README.md

 ![alt text](path/to/image.jpg)
 ```

 Replace "alt text" with a description of the image (an image caption, in fact).
 The path to the image itself is specified between the parentheses `()`.
-Remark that you can use relative paths.
+Remark that you should use *relative* paths here.
 For your convenience, create a subdirectory named e.g. `img` to store all screenshots and images you want to include in your report.
 A good text editor will help you with completing the path to the image.
 E.g. in VS Code, start typing the name of your image directory and press `Ctrl+Space`.
 It will show a dropdown list with overview of all images, including a preview.

 ## Formatting tables